traveloka-archive/slack-robot/README.md

 });
 ```

-## Pure regex Listener
+## Pure regular expression (regexp) listener

-Aside from named regex (which uses a partial regex match), you can use pure regex inside your listener.
-The difference is, instead of getting an object in `req.params`, you get Array of regex matches in `req.matches`
+Aside from named regexp (which uses a partial regexp match), you can use pure regexp inside your listener.
+The difference is, instead of getting an object in `req.params`, you get Array of regexp matches in `req.matches`

 ```js
 // send 'get sheep from 2010' to your bot